 4505 W US 24, Logansport, IN 46947

-A creek tumbles over a wall of exposed bedrock.
+The France Park waterfall is created by a small stream that flows through the park and tumbles about 20 feet over a wall of exposed bedrock.
 Located within France Park, which offers a beach, camping, and even scuba diving!

-There is parking, restrooms, and a picnic area close to the falls.
+There is a parking lot, restrooms, and a picnic area close to the falls.

 Big Clifty Falls